 - Ultra-violet (UV) light from the sun heavily erodes a roof.
 Solar panels are designed to absorb as much of this damaging light as possible.

 - While solar panels are protecting a roof from UV light (and turning it into useful clean, renewable energy!), it’s also taking the heat load off of the building, making the need to cool the building much less.
-In the winter time, the panel are engineered and positioned to keep snow off of them; thus, the snow that would otherwise collect on your building (or home) is no longer there, making extra work for the heating system to heat the home.
+In the winter time, the panel are engineered and positioned to keep snow off of them; thus, the snow that would otherwise collect on a building (or home) is no longer there, making extra work for the heating system to heat the home.

 - Finally, having solar onsite reduces the energy demand on the grid.
 In other words it keeps the utility company from having to expand the grid, or build supplemental plants to keep up with growing demand.